Magic (UK radio station): Magic Musicals

+On 7 May 2025, Magic at the Musicals rebranded to Magic Musicals dropping the strapline "The Greatest Musicals of All Time" and changing it to "Best Variety of Stage and Screen".
+Magic at the Musicals refreshed their jingles which is now branded as "Magic Musicals" instead of "Magic at the Musicals".

+On 16 May 2025, Magic Musicals has redone their logo to complete their refresh.

 Pop-ups

 Magic ABBA

 Following the migration of other Bauer services (including Kisstory and Heat Radio) to SDL, some of the vacated space at local level was used during the spring of 2016 for a short-term pop-up, playing ABBA songs (and versions thereof) and related content.
 It ran as a commercial partnership with Mamma Mia!: the Musical.

 Magic Workout

 An online-only sibling, Magic Workout has been made available as one of a suite of streaming-only Bauer services.
 The temporary service formed part of Magic's partnership with breast cancer charity Walk The Walk's Moonwalk event.

 A similar service, Cool FM Workout, was launched by Bauer in partnership with the Belfast City Marathon in 2021.

 Magic Christmas / Magic 100% Christmas

 In late 2017, a slot on the Digital One multiplex which had been occupied since the summer by Kiss Fresh was temporarily used by a Christmas music station under the Magic Christmas banner; it was one of two festive stations available on D1 that year, with Heart Extra making its annual switch to Heart Extra Christmas around the same time.
 (During 2018, this capacity was used by Absolute Radio 90s, and since February 2019 the space has been occupied by Kisstory).
 In December 2018 and 2019, the main Magic station flipped to an all-Christmas playlist, and so a discrete Christmas station was not provided.

-Magic 100% Christmas was launched online in August 2020, several months earlier than previous Christmas music stations in order to, according to Bauer, help lift the mood of the nation after the COVID-19 pandemic.
+Magic 100% Christmas was launched online in August 2020, several months earlier than previous Christmas music stations in order to, according to Bauer, help lift the mood of the nation in the COVID-19 pandemic.
 Unlike the earlier Magic Christmas, this service did not broadcast on DAB.

+On 1 September 2025, Magic Christmas was launched on DAB and online, 115 days before 25 December.